isaacnmm/pestpolicy-hugo2XX/content/posts/the-complete-guide-to-caring-for-a-cobalt-blue-tarantula/index.md

 layout: post
 ---

 Keeping a tarantula is not for the weak-hearted.
 Only a professional enthusiast or an award-winning entomologist should have a cobalt blue tarantula in their home.
-Let's start by talking about [caring](https://pestpolicy.com/selecting-and-caring-for-a-live-christmas-tree/) for your cobalt blue tarantula spider. **Overview of Cobalt Blue Tarantula: ** Cobalt blue tarantulas are named after the color of their legs.
+Let's start by talking about [caring](https://pestpolicy.com/selecting-and-caring-for-a-live-christmas-tree/)for your cobalt blue tarantula spider. **Overview of Cobalt Blue Tarantula: ** Cobalt blue tarantulas are named after the color of their legs.

 In comparison, their bodies and carapaces are drab, with a grayish-blue color.